Quality of applicants was way above what we had hoped for. Thoroughly enjoyed working with your agency – we will highly recommend you to friends.

 Are there any additional tax breaks if I offer my nanny health insurance?

 Yes.
 When a household employer contributes toward a nanny’s health insurance premiums, these dollars are not considered taxable income.
 Neither employer nor employee is required to pay taxes on these dollars.
 A family may choose to pay the healthcare premium directly to the health insurance company.
 Families may also choose to give these dollars directly to their employee.
 In this case, the family must keep a copy of a current health insurance card on file for proof of a current insurance policy.
+This applies to household employers with only one employee.

 Health insurance premiums are a non-taxable form of compensation, meaning neither you nor your nanny would have to pay any taxes on that portion of her compensation.
 Therefore, there is a significant financial advantage to both of you if part of your compensation to her goes toward a health insurance premium.